 Flaws and failure are part of the human condition.
 And even if you look at the person next to you and believe with all your heart that they “have it all,” you’re wrong.

 Every person on the planet has screwed up.
 Every person has mental, physical, or emotional imperfections.
 And every person is keenly aware of his or her flaws and failures.

-So why is it that some people have more self-esteem than others?
-Why can some people live happily with their flaws and failures while others are plagued with self-doubt?
+So why is it that some people are able to boost self-esteem more than others?
+Why can some people live happily with their flaws and failures while others are plagued with low self-confidence?